huggingface/blog/video-encoding.md

 # Scaling robotics datasets with video encoding

+Over the past few years, text and image-based models have seen dramatic performance improvements, primarily due to scaling up model weights and dataset sizes.
+While the internet provides an extensive database of text and images for LLMs and image generation models, robotics lacks such a vast and diverse qualitative data source and efficient data formats.
+Despite efforts like [Open X](https://robotics-transformer-x.github.io/), we are still far from achieving the scale and diversity seen in Large Language Models.
+Additionally, we lack the necessary tools for this endeavor, such as dataset formats that are lightweight, fast to load from, easy to share and visualize online.
+This gap is what [🤗 LeRobot](https://github.com/huggingface/lerobot) aims to address.

-Building a library for end-to-end machine learning applied to robotics such as [🤗 LeRobot](https://github.com/huggingface/lerobot) comes with many challenges.
-A big chunk of these is the dataset aspect of things.
-While we have been lucky with LLMs and image generation models to have a huge database of text and images in the form of the internet, we have not been so lucky with robotics.
-In their general form — at least the one we are interested in within an end-to-end learning framework — they come in 2 modalities: videos and state/action vectors (the robot's proprioception and the goal positions).
+## What's a dataset in robotics?

+In their general form — at least the one we are interested in within an end-to-end learning framework — they come in 2 modalities: the visual modality and the robot's proprioception / goal positions modality (state/action vectors).
 Here's what this can look like in practice:

 <center>
     <iframe